Mission & History

 in Cuba.
 Delegates worked to expose the human

 costs of the U.S. embargo.
-Over the next four years, thousands of activists
+Over the next decade and a half, thousands of activists

 traveled to Cuba with Witness for Peace.